-I was going to do a post on what dads could do during delivery but decided that was too difficult because so much depends on the guy.
+I was going to do a post on what a new dad could do during delivery but decided that was too difficult because so much depends on the guy.
 Some men get all silent and queasy whereas others are all Steven Spielberg with a camera saying “This is amazing!
-Honey, I don’t know how you’re doing this!?”.
+Babe, I don’t know how you’re doing this!?”.

 #1 Give a heads up.